bramwaas/wordpress-plugin-wsa-simple-google-icalendar-widget/simple-google-icalendar-widget/README.txt

 == Changelog ==

 * 1.0.1 PHP 7.2 deprecated create_function chand in anonymous function in widget_init.
+Tested with wp 5.0.3
 * 1.0.0 first version in WP plugin directory, directory and start php renamed after slug simple-google-icalendar-widget
 * 0.7.0 BYDAY with DAILY frequency tested.
 Test code deleted.
 Present as RC to wordpress.
 * 0.6.0 BYDAY and BYMONTHDAY work with complete sorting and unifying in MONTH frequency